Nico-Curti/NumPyNet/docs/NumPyNet/layers/convolutional_layer.md

 Both the above problems can be overcome by CNN models using a small kernel, i.e weight mask, which maps the full input.
 A CNN is able to successfully capture the spatial and temporal dependencies in any signal through the application of relevant filters.

 In the image below some example on how the application of different kernel can highlight different features.
-(TODO: add images)

 Here's an example code on how to use the single convolutional layer: